oslabs-beta/janusQL/README.md

 Enter the URL of the GraphQL API and type in the query you want to test. <br>
 *insert photo/gif*

-### Response Time <br>
+### Response Time, Query Overhead, Status and Throughput Testing <br>
-Click on the query button to get the response time plotted on the graph.
-Click on the query button again to plot more response times on the graph. <br>
+Choose from the drop down menu, _Response/Data_, and click on the _Submit_ button to get the response time plotted on the graph, the status of the query, and the throughput time.
+Click on the _Submit_ button again to plot more response times on the graph. <br>
 *insert photo of graph*

 ### Throughput Testing <br>